 If you get cracked heels and you never wear shoes, starting to at certain times would be a great help for you cracked heels.
 This could be making sure you pop your shoes on instead of sandals or thongs if you know you’ll be walking a bit more, maybe inside in an air conditioned building, and saving the thongs for home or the beach.

 If you wear only think nylon stockings, swapping to a think cotton sock could be just the change you need to make.
-Maybe this isn’t every day or for every outfit, but small changes made consistently can lead to big improvements in cracked heels.
+Maybe this isn’t every day or for every outfit, but small changes made consistently can lead to big improvements in dry heels.

 Are Cracked Heels a Sign of Diabetes?